chhuang-one/sqxclib/doc/SqEntry.md

 [中文](SqEntry.cn.md)

 # SqEntry
-SqEntry define field in structure.
-It must use [SqType](SqType.md) to declare data type of field.
+SqEntry define field of structure type.
+It must use [SqType](SqType.md) to define data type of field.

 	SqEntry
 	│